 Glacier View Trail (#267) is a 4.1 mile lightly trafficked out and back trail located near Ashford, Washington that offers scenic views and is rated as moderate.
-The trail is primarily used for hiking and is accessible from July until October.
+The trail is primarily used for hiking and is best used from July until October.
 Dogs are also able to use this trail.

 From Tacoma, south 40 miles on Highway 7 to Elbe.
 Turn east on Highway 706 and continue 3 miles east of Ashford and turn left (north) onto Copper Creek Road (Forest Service Road 59).
 Continue 8.2 miles up this road to the trailhead, taking left at 2.8 miles, straight at 4.3 miles, and straight at 7 miles from SR 706,